victor-raphael17/sweetbook-terminal/README.md

 Thank you for your attention.

 # How to run
-1. Clone or download de repository .zip
+1. Clone or download the repository as a .zip file.
-2. Go to the cloned/downloaded repository folder
+2. Navigate to the cloned/downloaded repository folder.
-3. Run 'npm install'
+3. Run 'npm install'.
-4. Run 'npm run run' in the first time using
+4. Run 'npm run run' the first time you use the program.
-5. Run 'npm run start' from now on
+5. Run 'npm start' for subsequent executions.